typestack/class-transformer/README.md

 ## Enforcing type-safe instance[⬆](#table-of-contents)

-The default behaviour of the `plainToClass` method is to set _all_ properties from the plain object, even those which are not specified in the class.
+The default behaviour of the `plainToClass()` function is to set _all_ properties from the plain object, even those which are not specified in the class.

 ```typescript